tianzehu/PA-and-Section-Writeups/PA3-ExhaustingPastries-Writeup/README.md

 will maximize your profits.
 Once you have sliced the pastries and set their prices, you will take the role of the customer.
 Given a certain budget, you will find the maximum number of unique pastries the customer can purchase.
+The customer will be buying all of any one pastry.

 ## Input File